 National Express run eleven buses a day from Birmingham Coach station to Oxford, but only five of them are direct.
-These coaches take 95 minutes and costs as little as 11 GBP for an economy return ticket booked in advance (if you are a senior citizen you are entitled to 1/3 off).
+These coaches take 95 minutes and costs as little as 11 GBP for an economy return ticket booked in advance.
+A 33% discount on bus fares is available to those over 60 with the National Express Senior Coach Card, if you are aged between 16 and 26 a young persons coach card can also save you 33% on coach fares and there is also a family coachcard.
 The bus (Number NX421) leaves from Birmingham bus station on Mill Lane, Digbeth and arrives in Oxford at Gloucester Green bus station.
 To check times and prices of buses from Birmingham to Oxford click the button below.
 Be warned they can be very crowded and there is no guarantee of a place unless you book in advance

 There are also two direct buses a day operated by Megabus from Birmingham to Oxford starting at The Priory Queensway Stop which are very cheap, starting at as little as 1 GPB each way, but do need to be booked in advance.
 Be warned Megabuses do not stop in Oxford city centre, but instead drop you off at Water Eaton park and ride at the edge of Oxford see our park and ride bus section.This will cost you an additional 1.60 GBP to the city centre on a park and ride bus and no buses run on Sunday!